Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

 Around 80 percent of the power distribution lines run below ground.

 The distribution grid can suffer from bottlenecks just as much as the transmission grid, but a major grid expansion is not the solution.
-However, with 98 percent of the renewable power generators connected to the distribution grid, there is a clear need to update the infrastructure to cope with the increasingly bi-directional flow of power.
-But dealing with prosumers (households that not only consume power from the grid but also feed electricity into it from their rooftop solar PV panels) requires the installation of new (smart) technology.
+However, with 95 percent of the renewable power generators connected to the distribution grid, there is a clear need to update the infrastructure to cope with the increasingly bi-directional flow of power.
+But dealing with prosumers (households - and soon more and more electric vehicles - that not only consume power from the grid but also feed electricity into it from their rooftop solar PV panels) requires the installation of new (smart) technology.
 This involves investment in smart meters or local distribution substations, more accurate weather forecasting equipment that inform the grid management, and a range of new software – all to make the grid more transparent and controllable from afar.
 The lower the voltage level, the less information and communication technology has been installed, simply because it wasn’t needed before prosumers entered the market.

 An example: In April 2018, distribution grid operator HanseWerk in northern Germany announced its intention to install 665,000 smart meters by 2032.
 The grid operator is also working on an online platform (called ENKO) for trading local flexibility options.
 This would enable the synchronisation of locally generated renewables with local consumption, thereby freeing up grid capacity.

 Germany’s power grid ranks among the most reliable in the world despite the rapid expansion of renewables.
-Its System Average Interruption Duration Index (SAIDI), which measures the average yearly downtime per customer, was 12.8 minutes (excluding exceptional events) in 2016, compared to 128 minutes in the US (2016), 53 minutes in Great Britain, 92 minutes in Greece, 54 minutes in Spain, 41 in Italy, 50 in France and 192 in Poland (2014 data).
+Its System Average Interruption Duration Index (SAIDI), which measures the average yearly downtime per customer, amounted to 12 minutes in 2019, a slight decrease from almost 14 minutes in 2018, according to the Federal Network Agency (BNetzA).
+Compared to 128 minutes in the US (2016), 53 minutes in Great Britain, 92 minutes in Greece, 54 minutes in Spain, 41 in Italy, 50 in France and 192 in Poland (2014 data).
 When looking at the interruptions including exceptional events, the difference gets even bigger with Germany's consumers spending an average 12 minutes withouth power, compared to 92.5 minutes in Great Britain, 122 minutes in Greece, 52 minutes in Spain, 93 in Italy, 51 in France, 205 in Poland (2014 data) and 314 minutes in the US (2016).